geohackweek/vector/_episodes/06-geopandas-advanced.md

 - Using folium to create interactive maps from a GeoDataFrame
 - Explore simple but powerful capabilities offered by the rasterstats package to generate summaries and statistics of raster properties over vector features, and explore these via GeoPandas.
 keypoints:
-- While still a young package, GeoPandas offers powerful capabilities.
+- While still a fairly young package, GeoPandas offers powerful capabilities.
 - GeoJSON and the common `__geo_interface__` enable convenient and widespread geospatial data object exchange across geospatial packages in Python.
 ---